What is a re-contribution strategy?

 - You may be liable to pay tax for the withdrawal from superannuation if you are aged below 60 and depending on the components of your superannuation.

-- When re-contributing, any amount that is in excess of a specified limit, the non-concessional cap, will incur a penalty tax.
+- Re-re-contributing, any amount that is in excess of a specified limit, the non-concessional cap, will incur a penalty tax.